PG Diploma (Postgraduate Diploma) Applied Neuropsychology (Bristol-based)Find a programme

-The taught content of the diploma is identical to the taught content we provide when training clinical psychologists to specialise in neuropsychology.
-The programme therefore covers core content dictated by the British Psychological Society and delivers an authentic reflection of clinical practice and issues.
-You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, treatment and rehabilitation.
+The taught content of the Diploma is identical to the taught content we provide when training qualified psychologists to specialise in neuropsychology.
+The programme therefore covers core content dictated by the British Psychological Society and delivers an authentic reflection of clinical practice.
+You will learn about a range of neuropsychological disorders and pathologies, as well as focusing on principles of assessment, formulation and rehabilitation.

 There is a distance-learning version of this programme for international students wishing to study from home.

 We charge an annual tuition fee.
 Fees for 2022/23 are as follows:

 Following the recent changes to fee assessment regulation, Channel Islands and Isle of Man students will no longer be charged a separate tuition fee.
 From the 2021/22 academic year they will be charged the same fees as Home students.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a 25% reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni discount.

 Funding for 2022/23

 Further information on funding for prospective UK, EU and international postgraduate students.